Motorcycle battery – Different types & tips to extend life

 3. Recyclability: Like standard lead-acid batteries, they are highly recyclable.

-Cons of Pure Lead Batteries
+Cons Of Pure Lead Batteries

 1. Higher Cost: More expensive than standard lead-acid batteries.